***We are not running our Apprenticeship program in 2021 or 2022. Please get on the waitlist to be notified when this program is running***

 Application Fee and Deposit

 We ask for a $50 application fee for the apprenticeship, along with a $250 deposit (a total of $300 when applying), without which we will not consider your application.
 The application fee covers our administrative costs and the time it takes to process your application and is not refundable.
 The deposit goes toward your total financial contribution if you are accepted, and can only be refunded if we do not accept you into the program.
-Upon acceptance into the program, we ask for the first $1,000 of your contribution within two weeks.
-Your total financial contribution may be paid in installments but must be paid in full by one month before the apprenticeship starts.
+Upon acceptance into the program, we ask for the first $1,000 of your contribution within ten days.
+Your total financial contribution may be paid in full at least two months before the apprenticeship begins or in installments that terminate within one month after the apprenticeship begins.

 The first two weeks of the apprenticeship will serve as a trial period.
 This is a chance for us to make sure that the apprenticeship is a good fit for you and for us.
 After the two-week trial period, we will have a meeting and if the apprenticeship is not working for either party, we will discuss issues and try to work through them, or make a clean break.
 Your deposit may be returned at this point.